How to Fix Adobe CEF Helper High Memory or CPU Usage?

 Turning Off the Third-Party Antivirus

-1. Open the Adobe Creative Cloud and click on Installed
+1. Open Adobe Creative Cloud and go to the Installed section.

 Uninstalling Adobe Photoshop